arnoldtics/Thesis_Cloud/README.md

 - Microservice

-- Let's do some testing of our microservice with the following topics (this must be in Spanish)
+- Let's do some testing of our microservice with the following topics (this must be in Spanish because we train our model with the theses published by the National Autonomous University of Mexico (UNAM))
     - Matemáticas discretas
     - Sismos
     - Saturno